ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

     architectures (BERT, ALBERT, XLNet) and two distinct protein datasets.
 We also present a three-dimensional visualization of the interaction between attention and protein structure"

+    They see the following:

+    * Attention aligns strongly with contact maps in the deepest layers.
+    * Attention targets binding sites throughout most layers of the models.
+    * Attention targets Post-translational modifications in a small number of heads.
+    * Attention targets higher-level properties in deeper layers.
+    * Attention heads specialize in particular amino acids.
+    * Attention is consistent with substitution relationships

 ### Colab Design
 !!! tip "![GitHub Repo stars](https://badgen.net/github/stars/sokrypton/ColabDesign) [ColabDesign: Making Protein Design accessible to all via Google Colab!]([ColabDesign: Making Protein Design accessible to all via Google Colab!](https://github.com/sokrypton/ColabDesign))"